AustinStehling/playing_with_data/README.md

 #### Select one of the graphs from the menu.

-* “Bordering State;” nodes are drag-able.
+* “Bordering States;” nodes are drag-able.
 * “Percent Homeless;” force changes on bubbles with mouseover.
 * “Are Younger Countries Richer;” countries are highlighted with mouseover.